topex-psy/DatePickerTimelineFlutter/README.md

 [![Pub](https://img.shields.io/pub/v/date_picker_timeline?color=%232bb6f6)](https://pub.dev/packages/date_picker_timeline)

 Flutter Date Picker Library that provides a calendar as a horizontal timeline.
+This version enables you to select date from past and future by passing `minDate` and `maxDate` constructor.
+Also automatically jump to `currentDate`, and added some scroll animation.

 <p>
  <img src="https://raw.githubusercontent.com/iamvivekkaushik/DatePickerTimelineFlutter/master/screenshots/demo.gif?raw=true"/>